jgaeddert/liquid-dsp/examples/README.md

     This example demonstrates the interface to the floating-point dot product object (dotprod_rrrf).

+ * `eqlms_cccf_blind_example.c`:
+    This example tests the least mean-squares (LMS) equalizer (EQ) on a signal with an unknown modulation and carrier frequency offset.
+That is, the equalization is done completely blind of the modulation scheme or its underlying data set.
+The error estimate assumes a constant modulus linear modulation scheme.
+This works surprisingly well even more amplitude-modulated signals, e.g. 'qam16'.

  * `eqlms_cccf_decisiondirected_example.c`:
     Tests least mean-squares (LMS) equalizer (EQ) on a signal with a known linear modulation scheme, but unknown data.
 The equalizer is updated